fluent/fluent-bit-docs/pipeline/outputs/skywalking.md

 ### TLS / SSL

-Apache SkyWalking output plugin supports TLS/SSL, for more details about the properties available and general configuration, please refer to the [TLS/SSL](../../administration/transport-security.md) section.
+The Apache SkyWalking output plugin supports TLS/SSL.
+For more details about the properties available and general configuration, see [TLS/SSL](../../administration/transport-security.md).

 ## Getting Started